oscarfedegc/IntelligentControllers/README.md

 2. Open the 'Application.m' file in MATLAB.
 3. Running the class Application from your command window or press the F5 key.

+## Control strategies
+This project implemented two kind of controllers: the Proportional-Integral-Derivative (PID) and the Proportional Multiresolution (PMR).
+The code for each is in 'src/+packages/Strategies/', each strategy are described below:

+- IClassicalPIDPert.m: Implements a simulation using the classical PID adding disturbances at system's output.
+- IWIIRPIDPert.m: Implements a simulation using the WaveNet-IIR PID adding disturbances at system's output.
+- IWIIRPMRPert.m: Implements a simulation using the WaveNet-IIR PMR adding disturbances at system's output.

+A control strategy is call by 'Application.m' using the instruction: algorithm.setAlgorithm(NameStrategy()), for example algorithm.setAlgorithm(IWIIRPMRPert()).
+Then, running the class Application.

 ## License
 This code is distributed under MIT LICENSE